Bay Area Solidarity Summer (BASS)

 13. Why does BASS exist?

-BASS was founded in 2011 by South Asian organizers committed to supporting and mentoring the next generation of South Asian organizers, building on the legacy of programs like Youth Solidarity Summer, Organizing Youth, and Rad Desi Summer.
+BASS was founded in 2011 by South Asian organizers committed to supporting and mentoring the next generation of South Asian organizers, building on the legacy of earlier programs like Youth Solidarity Summer, Organizing Youth, and Rad Desi Summer.
 We hope BASS will:

 1. expand the network of organizers in the South Asian community fighting for justice and working in solidarity across movements and communities